tiila/tiila.github.io/cmdline_course.md

 During this week we took a deeper look on installations, environment variables, configuration files e.g. .bashrc and learn to look for hidden files with filenames starting with ".".
 We learned that successfull installations often require preinstalled libraries or other programs to work and that package managers such as apt for Unix and pip for Python are a useful too for handling these dependencies.
 The week provided some useful knowledge of how to work with Python, C and C++ programs on Unix.

-Commands:
+**Commands:**

-make builds other programs, libraries or other projects like corpus collections
+- **make** builds other programs, libraries or other projects like corpus collections

-Reflection: This week was a very useful week for anybody needing to install different kinds of programs!
+**Reflection:** *This week was a very useful week for anybody needing to install different kinds of programs!
 I have installed many programs in the past and mostly succeeded after googling for help when the installations have been unsuccessfull at first.
-However, this week gave me some good tool for the future and made me actually understand some things I had already previously done.
+However, this week gave me some good tool for the future and made me actually understand some things I had already previously done.*

-##Week 6: Version Control
+## Week 6: Version Control

 Introduction to version control with Git.

-Commands:
+**Commands:**

-git init initialize local repository git add –A add all the changes to the staging area git status get status of the added changes on the staging area to be committed git commit –m commit all changes to the repository with a message attached to the commit git pull origin master pull the changes from remote repository to yourself git push origin master push the committed changes to remote repository
+- **git init** initialize local repository
+- **git add –A** add all the changes to the staging area
+- **git status** get status of the added changes on the staging area to be committed
+- **git commit –m** commit all changes to the repository with a message attached to the commit

-Reflection:
+- **git pull** pull the changes from remote repository to yourself
+- **git push** push the committed changes to remote repository

+**Reflection:**

-##Final Assignment: Building Webpages using GitHub Pages
+## Final Assignment: Building Webpages using GitHub Pages

 The rest of the course was committed to learning how to create GitHub Pages with Jekyll.
 This was done in the form of the final assignment where the task was to create one's own GitHub homepage using Jekyll.
 In the assingment the aim was to learn how to put up and edit the page and utilize Markdown for the content.

 install + use

-Commands:
+**Commands:**

-Reflection: Setting up a page was not a very challenging task, but having to spend time on the content and for example creating an overleaf CV made the assignment very tedious.
+**Reflection:** *Setting up a page was not a very challenging task, but having to spend time on the content and for example creating an overleaf CV made the assignment very tedious.
 I would have also rather made some less identifiable content on my page but then found it easier and faster to use the facts of myself.
-I understand the final assignment works as a good revision of the course but I would have been happier, had I known at least to write the reflective parts after I had finished each week.
+I understand the final assignment works as a good revision of the course but I would have been happier, had I known at least to write the reflective parts after I had finished each week.*